YB2456/Ryan-Run-v1.3X/README.md

    - Open the folder where you extracted the files.
    - Double-click the `Ryan Run.exe` file to start the game.
    - If prompted by Windows (e.g., a security warning), click **Run** to proceed.

+### For Mac and Linux users:
+   Go to [itch.io](https://yumeth-bandara.itch.io/ryan-run/devlog/847055/v13x-degraded-versionwindows-only-compatible-edition) for more instructions.

 ### Changes in v1.3X:
 - Recovered from a previous backup.